Latent Concept-based Explanation of NLP Models: Methodology

 Interpreting latent concepts can be challenging due to the need for diverse knowledge, including linguistic, task-specific, worldly, and geographical expertise (as seen in Figure~\ref{fig:facet_trump}). \mfour{} offers a user-friendly summary and explanation of the latent concept and its relationship to the input instance using a Large Language Model (LLM).
+Our intuition of natural language explanation is similar to \citet{singh2023explaining}, however, similar to \citet{mousi2023llms} we relied on latent concepts compared to most activated ngrams.
+For a given input sentence and the corresponding latent concept, we prompt an LLM to elucidate the relationship between the two.
+We use the following prompt for the sequence classification task: